imcf/auto-subtitle/README.md

     - `burn` — draw (hardcode) subtitles directly onto the video (default)
     - `embed` — add a selectable subtitle track to the output container (mov_text or subrip)
-    - `external` — do not add or burn any subtitles; just write the `.srt` file
-- `--edit_srt True` — opens generated SRT files in your editor before burning/embedding, allowing manual corrections.
+    - `external` — do not add or burn any subtitles; just write the `.srt` file -- `--edit_srt True` — opens generated SRT files in your editor before burning/embedding, allowing manual corrections.
-- `--editor "command --args"` — customize editor command if you want to use VS Code or other editors (example: `--editor "code --wait"`).
+-- `--editor "command --args"` — customize editor command if you want to use VS Code or other editors (example: `--editor "code --wait"`).
-- `--gui True` — launch an interactive web GUI for previewing video(s) and editing subtitles live.
-Supports batch lists and burning of single/all files from the UI.
-- `--gui_port PORT` — specify the port for the GUI server (default: 5000).
 - `--batch True` — after generating SRTs, run the burn process on all videos in non-interactive batch mode.

 Subtitle formatting & split behavior